-Increased home equity is a tangible benefit of rising home prices
+Increased home equity is a tangible benefit of high home prices

-While getting into the real estate market can be challenging when home prices are steep, that doesn’t mean rising prices are all bad news.
-In fact, rising prices can be a good thing for current homeowners.
+While getting into the real estate market can be challenging when home prices are as steep as now, that doesn’t mean high home values are terrible news.
+In fact, today’s persistently hot prices can be good for current homeowners.

-For example, the record amount of home equity that homeowners are sitting on is likely the result of how high home prices have climbed since the start of the pandemic.
-This is because homeowners generate home equity when the value of their property increases above the value of their mortgage.
-In other words, if property values rise dramatically — as they have since the start of the pandemic — homeowners can generate a significant amount of home equity, even if they haven’t paid off much of their mortgage.
+This is because homeowners generate home equity when the value of their property increases above the value of what they owe on their mortgage and other loans secured by their house.
+If property values rise dramatically — as they have relative to where they were at the start of the pandemic — homeowners can generate a significant amount of home equity, even if they haven’t paid off much of their mortgage.